orellazri/qoi-rs/README.md

 Rust implementation of the [QOI (Quite OK) Image Format](https://qoiformat.org/) following the [File Format Specifications](https://qoiformat.org/qoi-specification.pdf).

-**NOTE: This implementation can currently only encode a raw image to qoi.
-You can refer to the [C reference implementation](https://github.com/phoboslab/qoi) and use `qoiconv.c` to decode images or encode `png` images.**

 ## Usage

 Build with `cargo build`.
 Run with `cargo run` or with the executable generated from the build.